Now we'll create a new brick which will be a gallery of thumbnails.

 You see that when you add this block there are no thumbnails, because we didn't specify any default for the "thumbnails" prop.
 You can do it as an exercise, using the Playground as a helper.

-When the block is selected, you see that you have a "Add Thumbnail" button on the right sidebar, which adds a new Thumbnail in its default configuration
+When the block is selected, you see that you have a button on the right sidebar to add a new Thumbnail in its default configuration.

 When you click on a single Thumbnail you may remove it or change its props.